ft-interactive/gmachine/README.md

 `crop` is an optional param.
 To crop without resizing, set the the resize dimensions to 0.

+Add an optional `cm=20` query param to set jpeg compression to 20.
+Value should be between 0-100.
+Defaults to 80.

-Add an `m` param with any value to retain Exif.
+Add an optional `m` query param with any value to retain Exif.
 All metadata is removed by default.

 Start-up Options